danpeirce/xpress-pic18f46k42/README.md

 * UART1 is at 115200 baud.
 Tx1 is on RC6.
 * UART2 is connected to the XPRESS boards USB interface PIC.
-    * Communication between UART2 and the interface IC is at 9600 baud.
+    * Communication between UART2 and the interface IC is at 115200 baud but the interface IC has a default speed of only 9600 baud.
+	  The baud rate must be reset to 115200:
+	  *  every time the target is programmed and
+	  *  every time the reset button on the Xpress board is pressed.

 ### Solder Bumps